sbcshop/IoTPi_Software/README.md

 * Step.2 - Open this folder and under this you will get a .apk file named with  “IoTPi.apk” download and install this application in your android phone for controlling your IoTPi Board
 <img src ="https://github.com/sbcshop/IoTPi/blob/main/images/Screenshot%20(21).png" />

-* Step.3 - After installing the app, open it and interfaces as following below
+* Step.3 - After installing the app, open it and you will get the interfaces as following below

 <img src ="https://github.com/sbcshop/IoTPi/blob/main/images/IMG-20221013-WA0003.jpg" />

 <img src ="https://github.com/sbcshop/IoTPi/blob/main/images/IMG-20221013-WA0005.jpg" />

 <img src ="https://github.com/sbcshop/IoTPi/blob/main/images/IMG-20221013-WA0004.jpg" />